brampat/security/defense/passwords/README.md

 ![](ROT13.png)

-Encryption transforms data into another format in such a way that only specific individual(s) can reverse the transformation.
-It uses a key, which is kept secret, in conjunction with the plaintext and the algorithm, in order to perform the encryption operation.
-As such, the ciphertext, algorithm, and key are all required to return to the plaintext.

 Examples: CAESAR-cipher, PGP, 3DES, RSA, Blowfish, Twofish, AES

 [5 common ecryption algorithms](https://blog.storagecraft.com/5-common-encryption-algorithms/)

 ##### Hashing

-Hashing serves the purpose of ensuring integrity, i.e. making it so that if something is changed you can know that it’s changed.
-Technically, hashing takes arbitrary input and produce a fixed-length string that has the following attributes:
+Hashing creates a digest of data so that digest can be used to validate the origin or integrity of the data.
+Hashing takes arbitrary input and produce a fixed-length string that has the following attributes:
 * The same input will always produce the same output.
 * Multiple disparate inputs should not produce the same output.
 * It should not be possible to go from the output to the input.